 - When no rows are present in the column, the COUNT function returns zero.
 But all other functions return NULL.

 How to use AVG, MAX, MIN best example.

 - If you want to use non aggregate columns, you need to use group by.

 - If a GROUP BY clause is specified in a query and the intermediate result from the FROM, WHERE, GROUP BY, and HAVING clauses is the empty set, then the aggregate functions are not applied and the result of the query is the empty set.

 - If the GROUP BY clause is not specified in a query and the intermediate result table of the FROM, WHERE, and HAVING clauses is the empty set, then the aggregate functions are applied to the empty set.

-- This is not allowed using one aggregate function in another aggregate function
+- Not allowed to use one aggregate function in another aggregate function.